 During the current COVID-19 pandemic they have had to pivot their services and are finding new ways to deliver their innovative programs and workshops.

-We spoke with Professor Patricia O’Brien, the Director of CDS, about their vast array of projects and their relationship with Accounting For Good.
+We spoke with Professor Patricia O’Brien, the Director of CDS, about their vast array of projects and their relationship with True Accounting.

 Three pillars of CDS